-09PExxx JAVA AND WEB DESIGN L T Р OOI EXXX VAVA AND WED DEGICIT 4 0 0
+09PExxx JAVA AND WEB DESIGN L T P C UH LXXX JAVA AND WED DESIGN 4 0 0 3

-- To understand the concept of web designing using HTML. - To understand the concept of server-side web designing using Java applets and Swings. - To understand the concept of server-side web designing using Servlets. - To understand the concept of server-side web designing using JSP. - To understand the concept of client-side web designing using Java Script.
+- To understand the concept of web designing using HTML. - To understand the concept of server-side web designing using Java applets and Swings. - To understand the concept of server-side web designing using Servlets and JSP. - To understand the concept of client-side web designing using Java Script.